microsoft/OAT/README.md

 Object Analysis Toolkit (OAT) is a rules processing engine to apply provided rules against arbitrary objects.

-OAT is available on NuGet as [Microsoft.CST.OAT](https://www.nuget.org/packages/Microsoft.CST.OAT/)
+OAT 1.0 Beta is available on NuGet as [Microsoft.CST.OAT](https://www.nuget.org/packages/Microsoft.CST.OAT/).

 ## Overview
 * [Rules](https://github.com/microsoft/OAT/blob/main/OAT/Rule.cs) contain a Target, a Severity, a boolean Expression and a List of [Clauses](https://github.com/microsoft/OAT/blob/main/OAT/Clause.cs) which are applied to the targeted object.